Alexis Corbière

 Alexis Corbière ([alɛksi kɔʁbjɛʁ]; born 17 August 1968) is a French politician.
-A member of La France Insoumise (FI), he has been member of the National Assembly for the 7th constituency of the Seine-Saint-Denis department since 2017.
-Corbière is also a spokesperson for La France Insoumise and the party's leader Jean-Luc Mélenchon in the 2017 French presidential election.
+He has been member of the National Assembly for the 7th constituency of the Seine-Saint-Denis department since 2017.
+Corbière was also a spokesperson for La France Insoumise and the party's leader Jean-Luc Mélenchon in the 2017 French presidential election, before falling out of favor with party leadership prior to the snap 2024 legislative election, in which La France Insoumise supported a previously-unelected candidate against Corbière.
+He survived the "purge" by winning the 7th constituency of Seine-Saint-Denis with 57.16% of the vote.

 A former member of the Revolutionary Communist League from 1993 to 1997, Corbière then joined the Socialist Party where he was elected as the deputy mayor for the 12th arrondissement of Paris in 2001 and would continue to hold this position until 2014.
 In 2008, Corbière, Mélenchon, and several others left the PS and founded the Left Party.
 He was also elected to the Council of Paris the same year.
 He headed FI's first national convention in the suburbs of Lille in 2016.

+After being re-elected despite being de-selected by FI ahead of the 2024 French legislative election, he formed L'après with other FI dissidents.